 Synonymy: Gyrocarpaceae Dumortier

-Evolution.
-Divergence & Distribution.
-Michalak et al. (2010) suggested that the distribution of the family might initially have been affected by pre-drift continental arrangements, but that there had been much dispersal subsequently
+Evolution: Divergence & Distribution.
+Michalak et al. (2010) suggested that the distribution of the family might initially have been affected by pre-drift continental arrangements, but that there had been much subsequent dispersal.

 LAURACEAE Jussieu Back to Laurales